Chartini/MorePi/README.md

 **What is it?**

-- MorePi (Mock Rest API) is a simple dynamic RESTful API with server-side in-memory storage.
+- MorePi (Mock Rest API) is a simple dynamic RESTful API in Django with server-side in-memory storage.
 It is meant for development purposes only.

 **Why use it?**